AmitVardhan/GrokkingCodingInterview/Two Pointers/Two Pointers.md

 This problem follows the Two Pointers pattern and shares similarities with Triplet Sum to Zero.
 The only difference is that, in this problem, we need to find the  triplets whose sum is less than the given target.
 To meet the condition i != j != k we need to make sure that each number is not used more than once.
 Following a similar  approach, first, we can sort the array and then iterate through it,  taking one number at a time.
 Let’s say during our iteration we are at  number ‘X’, so we need to find ‘Y’ and ‘Z’ such that X+Y+Z<target.
 At this stage, our problem translates into finding a pair whose sum is less than "target−X" (as from the above equation Y+Z==target−X).
 We can use a similar approach as discussed in Triplet Sum to Zero.

-Code

-Here is what our algorithm will look like:

 ```javascript
 function triplet_with_smaller_sum(arr, target) {